How does MSP work?

 Academic Success Coach

-Every new incoming student at USF is assigned an Academic Success Coach (ASC) who works in the Center for Academic and Student Achievement (CASA).
-For MSP, the Academic Success Coach is Dr. Charlene Lobo Soriano.
+Every new incoming student at USF is assigned a Success Coach (ASC) who works in the Center for Academic and Student Achievement (CASA).
+For MSP, the Success Coach is Dr. Charlene Lobo Soriano.
 Scholars have access to their ASC during the program as well as for all four years at USF.

 An ASC provides academic support to students through referrals to resources on campus as well as assistance with forms/ processes.
 ASCs meet with students to ensure that they are thriving and succeeding at USF.